-Abu Dhabi is the capital of the United Arab Emirates (UAE), and is gradually progressing into the next Dubai.
-You may wonder is it even worth a visit to Abu Dhabi and let me tell you it definitely is!
+Thinking of taking an Abu Dhabi day trip from Dubai?
+Abu Dhabi is the capital of the United Arab Emirates (UAE) and is gradually progressing into the next Dubai.

-Alright, enough chit-chat.
-Let’s get started and find out what to do during an Abu Dhabi day trip from Dubai.
+So keep reading and find out what to do on your Abu Dhabi day trip from Dubai.

 This article may contain affiliate / compensated links.
 For full information, please see our disclosure here.